 Note

-Running cluster nodes in a subnet without outbound internet access is fully supported today, but it is an advanced topic that often requires either a custom image or customization of the default CycleCloud cluster types and projects or both.
+Azure CycleCloud supports running cluster nodes in a subnet without outbound internet access.
+However, it's an advanced topic that often requires either a custom image or customization of the default CycleCloud cluster types and projects, or both.

-We are actively updating the cluster types and projects to eliminate most or all of that work.
-But, if you encounter failures with your cluster type or project in your locked down environment, please consider opening a Support request for assistance.
+We're actively updating the cluster types and projects to eliminate most or all of that work.
+If you encounter failures with your cluster type or project in your locked down environment, consider opening a support request for assistance.

-Running VMs or Cyclecloud clusters in a virtual network or subnet with outbound internet access generally requires the following:
+Running VMs or Cyclecloud clusters in a virtual network or subnet with outbound internet access generally requires the following steps:

-1. Azure Cyclecloud must be reachable from the cluster VMs for full functionality.
+- Make Azure Cyclecloud reachable from the cluster VMs for full functionality.
 Either:

-2. The Cyclecloud ReturnProxy feature must be enabled at cluster creation time and Cyclecloud itself must be able to connect to the ReturnProxy VM via SSH
+- Enable the Cyclecloud ReturnProxy feature when you create the cluster.
+Cyclecloud must be able to connect to the ReturnProxy VM through SSH.

-2. Available in a package repository mirror accessible from the VMs, or
+- Providing a package repository mirror that the VMs can access, or

-3. Copied to the VM from Azure Storage and installed directly by a Cyclecloud project
+- Copying them to the VM from Azure Storage and installing them directly through a Cyclecloud project.

-Cyclecloud will download cluster projects from GitHub during the "Staging" orchestration phase.
-This download will occur after initial installation, after upgrading Cyclecloud, or when starting a cluster of a certain type for the first time.
-In a locked down environment, HTTPS outbound traffic to github.com may be blocked.
-In such a case, node creation during the staging resources phase will fail.
+CycleCloud downloads cluster projects from GitHub during the Staging orchestration phase.
+This download happens after initial installation, after upgrading CycleCloud, or when you start a cluster of a certain type for the first time.
+In a locked down environment, HTTPS outbound traffic to github.com might be blocked.
+If this traffic is blocked, node creation during the staging resources phase fails.

-If access to GitHub can be opened temporarily during the creation of the first node then CycleCloud will prepare the local files for all subsequent nodes.
-If temporary access is not possible then the necessary files can be downloaded from another machine and copied to CycleCloud.
+If you can temporarily open access to GitHub during the creation of the first node, CycleCloud prepares the local files for all subsequent nodes.
+If temporary access isn't possible, you can download the necessary files from another machine and copy them to CycleCloud.

-First determine which project and version your cluster will need, e.g. Slurm 3.0.8.
-It's normally the highest version number in the database for a given project.
-You can determine the latest version either by visiting the github project page or by querying CycleCloud for the latest version.
+First, determine which project and version your cluster needs, such as Slurm 3.0.8.
+It's usually the highest version number in the database for a given project.
+You can find the latest version by visiting the GitHub project page or by querying CycleCloud for the latest version.

-To query CycleCloud (note that there will often be multiple versions listed):
+To query CycleCloud (note that there are often multiple versions listed):

 /opt/cycle_server/cycle_server execute 'select Name, Version, Url from cloud.project where name == "slurm" order by Version'